Prebiotic Fiber- The Best Kept Gut Health Secret?

 But what is all the fuss about?

-Now this is where it gets interesting because scientists are very excited about the potential health benefits of SCFAs, even if our understanding of how they affect human health is only in the relatively early stages.
+Now, this is where it gets interesting: scientists are very excited about the potential health benefits of SCFAs—even though our understanding of how they affect human health is still evolving.

 Sounds good so far?
 Don’t worry, there’s more.

-Luckily for you, the European Journal Of Clinical Nutrition actually published an article listing the top 100 dietary sources of polyphenols.
+Luckily for you, the European Journal of Clinical Nutrition published an article identifying the top dietary sources of polyphenols.
+Dark chocolate, flaxseed, blackberries, and strawberries are just a few notable inclusions on that list—and the benefits of these foods extend far beyond their potential prebiotic effects.

-I guess variety is the spice of life after all!
+I guess variety really is the spice of life after all.

 More Than Just Gut Health